ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

   [15.]
-17. "PERMIT OR CERTIFICATE OF OCCUPANCY  PROVISION"  SHALL  MEAN ANY  PROVISION  IN  THE  APPLICABLE  CODE  ENFORCEMENT PROGRAM THAT: (A) PROHIBITS PERFORMANCE OF ANY WORK THAT MUST  CONFORM  WITH  THE  UNIFORM
- S. 3372  3

- CODE  AND/OR  STATE  ENERGY  CODE UNLESS A BUILDING PERMIT, CONSTRUCTION PERMIT, DEMOLITION PERMIT, OR SIMILAR PERMIT HAS BEEN  ISSUED,  HAS  NOT BEEN  SUSPENDED  OR  REVOKED,  AND  HAS  NOT  EXPIRED; (B) PROHIBITS THE CONTINUATION  OF  WORK  AFTER  A  STOP  WORK  ORDER HAS BEEN ISSUED; (C) PROHIBITS THE CONDUCT OF ANY ACTIVITY OR THE  USE  OF  ANY  CATEGORY  OF BUILDING  SPECIFIED IN THE RULES AND REGULATIONS PROMULGATED PURSUANT TO SUBDIVISION ONE OF SECTION THREE  HUNDRED  EIGHTY-ONE  OF  THIS  ARTICLE UNLESS  AN  OPERATING  PERMIT HAS BEEN ISSUED, HAS NOT BEEN SUSPENDED OR REVOKED, AND HAS NOT EXPIRED; OR (D) PROHIBITS THE USE OR OCCUPANCY OF A BUILDING OR THE CHANGE OF ANY USE OR OCCUPANCY OF A  BUILDING  UNLESS  A CERTIFICATE  OF OCCUPANCY, CERTIFICATE OF COMPLETION, OR SIMILAR CERTIF- ICATE HAS BEEN ISSUED, HAS NOT BEEN SUSPENDED OR REVOKED,  AND  HAS  NOT EXPIRED.
+17. "PERMIT OR CERTIFICATE OF OCCUPANCY  PROVISION"  SHALL  MEAN ANY  PROVISION  IN  THE  APPLICABLE  CODE  ENFORCEMENT PROGRAM THAT: (A) PROHIBITS PERFORMANCE OF ANY WORK THAT MUST  CONFORM  WITH  THE  UNIFORM CODE  AND/OR  STATE  ENERGY  CODE UNLESS A BUILDING PERMIT, CONSTRUCTION PERMIT, DEMOLITION PERMIT, OR SIMILAR PERMIT HAS BEEN  ISSUED,  HAS  NOT BEEN  SUSPENDED  OR  REVOKED,  AND  HAS  NOT  EXPIRED; (B) PROHIBITS THE CONTINUATION OF WORK AFTER A  STOP  WORK  ORDER  HAS  BEEN  ISSUED;  (C) PROHIBITS  THE  CONDUCT  OF  ANY  ACTIVITY OR THE USE OF ANY CATEGORY OF BUILDING SPECIFIED IN THE RULES AND REGULATIONS PROMULGATED PURSUANT  TO SUBDIVISION  ONE  OF  SECTION  THREE  HUNDRED EIGHTY-ONE OF THIS ARTICLE UNLESS AN OPERATING PERMIT HAS BEEN ISSUED, HAS NOT  BEEN  SUSPENDED  OR REVOKED, AND HAS NOT EXPIRED; OR (D) PROHIBITS THE USE OR OCCUPANCY OF A BUILDING  OR  THE  CHANGE OF ANY USE OR OCCUPANCY OF A BUILDING UNLESS A CERTIFICATE OF OCCUPANCY, CERTIFICATE OF COMPLETION, OR SIMILAR  CERTIF- ICATE  HAS  BEEN  ISSUED, HAS NOT BEEN SUSPENDED OR REVOKED, AND HAS NOT EXPIRED.
-  18. "REQUIRED  FEATURES" MEANS THE FEATURES REQUIRED BY THE RULES AND REGULATIONS PROMULGATED PURSUANT TO SUBDIVISION  ONE  OF  SECTION  THREE HUNDRED EIGHTY-ONE TO BE INCLUDED IN A CODE ENFORCEMENT PROGRAM.
+  18. "REQUIRED FEATURES" MEANS THE FEATURES REQUIRED BY THE  RULES  AND REGULATIONS  PROMULGATED  PURSUANT  TO  SUBDIVISION ONE OF SECTION THREE HUNDRED EIGHTY-ONE OF THIS ARTICLE TO BE INCLUDED IN A CODE  ENFORCEMENT PROGRAM.
   19. "Secretary" means the secretary of state.
   [16.]
 20. "SECRETARY'S CODE ENFORCEMENT PROGRAM" MEANS THOSE RULES AND REGULATIONS  PROMULGATED  PURSUANT  TO  SUBDIVISION ONE OF SECTION THREE